 How to get started

-In the Manage Signatures App, go to the Design tab and open the signature template editor by clicking the Edit signature button.
+Access the signature management app at app.codetwo.com (or click the Signatures tab in the CodeTwo Admin Panel), go to the Design step and open the signature template editor by clicking the Edit signature button.
 To begin creating conditional placeholders, on the Main tab of the editor click Placeholder > Conditional placeholders > Manage to open the Conditional placeholders manager.

 See the signature template editor’s manual for step-by-step guide on how to create and use conditional placeholders.